$N$-detachable pairs in 3-connected matroids III: the theorem: Introduction

 \begin{definition} Let $P \subseteq E$ be a $6$-element, rank-$4$, corank-$4$, exactly 3-separating set of $M$.
 If there exists a labelling $\{s_1,s_2,t_1,t_2,u_1,u_2\}$ of $P$ such that \begin{enumerate}[label=\rm(\alph*)] \item $\{s_1,s_2,t_2,u_1\}$, $\{s_1,t_1,t_2,u_2\}$, and $\{s_2,t_1,u_1,u_2\}$ are the circuits of $M$ contained in $P$, and \item $\{s_1,s_2,t_1,t_2\}$, $\{s_1,s_2,u_1,u_2\}$, and $\{t_1,t_2,u_1,u_2\}$ are the cocircuits of $M$ contained in $P$, \end{enumerate} then $P$ is a \emph{\twisted} of $M$. \end{definition}

 \begin{definition} Let $P \subseteq E$ be a $6$-element, rank-$4$, corank-$4$, exactly $3$-separating set such that $P = Q \cup \{p_1,p_2\}$ and $Q$ is a quad.
-If there exists a labelling $\{q_1,q_2,q_3,q_4\}$ of $Q$ such that \begin{enumerate}[label=\rm(\alph*)] \item $\{p_1,p_2,q_1,q_2\}$ and $\{p_1,p_2,q_3,q_4\}$ are the circuits of $M$ contained in $P$, and \item $\{p_1,p_2,q_1,q_3\}$ and $\{p_1,p_2,q_2,q_4\}$ are the cocircuits of $M$ contained in $P$, \end{enumerate} then $P$ is an \emph{\pspider} of $M$. \end{definition}
+If there exists a labelling $\{q_1,q_2,q_3,q_4\}$ of $Q$ such that \begin{enumerate}[label=\rm(\alph*)] \item $\{p_1,p_2,q_1,q_2\}$, $\{p_1,p_2,q_3,q_4\}$, and $Q$ are the circuits of $M$ contained in $P$, and \item $\{p_1,p_2,q_1,q_3\}$, $\{p_1,p_2,q_2,q_4\}$, and $Q$ are the cocircuits of $M$ contained in $P$, \end{enumerate} then $P$ is an \emph{\pspider} of $M$. \end{definition}

 \begin{definition} Let $P \subseteq E$ be a rank-$5$, corank-$5$, exactly $3$-separating set such that $P = Q_1 \cup Q_2$ where $Q_1$ and $Q_2$ are disjoint quads of $M$.
-If there exist labellings $\{p_1,p_2,p_3,p_4\}$ of $Q_1$ and $\{q_1,q_2,q_3,q_4\}$ of $Q_2$ such that \begin{enumerate}[label=\rm(\alph*)] \item $\{p_1,p_2,q_1,q_2\},\{p_1,p_2,q_3,q_4\},\{p_3,p_4,q_1,q_2\}$ and $\{p_3,p_4,q_3,q_4\}$ are the circuits of $M$ contained in $P$, and \item $\{p_1,p_3,q_1,q_3\},\{p_1,p_3,q_2,q_4\},\{p_2,p_4,q_1,q_3\}$ and $\{p_2,p_4,q_2,q_4\}$ are the cocircuits of $M$ contained in $P$, \end{enumerate} then $P$ is a \emph{\spider} with {\em associated partition} $\{Q_1,Q_2\}$. \end{definition}
+If there exist labellings $\{p_1,p_2,p_3,p_4\}$ of $Q_1$, and $\{q_1,q_2,q_3,q_4\}$ of $Q_2$ such that \begin{enumerate}[label=\rm(\alph*)] \item $\{p_1,p_2,q_1,q_2\}, \{p_1,p_2,q_3,q_4\}, \{p_3,p_4,q_1,q_2\}$, $\{p_3,p_4,q_3,q_4\}$, $Q_1$, and $Q_2$ are the circuits of $M$ contained in $P$, and \item $\{p_1,p_3,q_1,q_3\}, \{p_1,p_3,q_2,q_4\}, \{p_2,p_4,q_1,q_3\}$, $\{p_2,p_4,q_2,q_4\}$, $Q_1$, and $Q_2$ are the cocircuits of $M$ contained in $P$, \end{enumerate} then $P$ is a \emph{\spider} with {\em associated partition} $\{Q_1,Q_2\}$. \end{definition}

 \begin{definition} Let $P \subseteq E$ be a rank-$4$, corank-$4$, exactly $3$-separating set with $P=\{p_1,p_2,q_1,q_2,s_1,s_2\}$.
-Suppose that \begin{enumerate}[label=\rm(\alph*)] \item $\{p_1,p_2,s_1,s_2\}$, $\{q_1,q_2,s_1,s_2\}$, and $\{p_1,p_2,q_1,q_2\}$ are the circuits of $M$ contained in $P$, and \item $\{p_1,q_1,s_1,s_2\}$, $\{p_2,q_2,s_1,s_2\}$, $\{p_1,p_2,q_1,q_2,s_1\}$ and $\{p_1,p_2,q_1,q_2,s_2\}$ are the cocircuits of $M$ contained in $P$. \end{enumerate} Then $P$ is a \emph{\tvamoslike} of $M$. \end{definition}
+Suppose that \begin{enumerate}[label=\rm(\alph*)] \item $\{p_1,p_2,s_1,s_2\}$, $\{q_1,q_2,s_1,s_2\}$, and $\{p_1,p_2,q_1,q_2\}$ are the circuits of $M$ contained in $P$, and \item $\{p_1,q_1,s_1,s_2\}$, $\{p_2,q_2,s_1,s_2\}$, $\{p_1,p_2,q_1,q_2,s_1\}$, and $\{p_1,p_2,q_1,q_2,s_2\}$ are the cocircuits of $M$ contained in $P$. \end{enumerate} Then $P$ is a \emph{\tvamoslike} of $M$. \end{definition}

-Any such \psep~$P$ can appear in a $3$-connected matroid~$M$, with a $3$-connected minor~$N$, but with no $N$-detachable pairs, and such that $|E(M)|-|E(N)| \ge 5$ and at most one element of $M$ is not in $E(N) \cup P$.
+Let $M$ be a $3$-connected matroid with a $3$-connected minor~$N$ such that $|E(M)|-|E(N)| \ge 5$, and $M$ has no $N$-detachable pairs.
+For any \psep~$P$ as just defined, $P$ can appear in $M$, and have the property that at most one element of $M$ is not in $E(N) \cup P$.
 Examples of such matroids with $E(M) = E(N) \cup P$ were given in \cite{paper1,paper2}.
-However, there exist such $M$, $N$ and $P$ where a single element of $E(M)$ is not in $E(N) \cup P$.
+There also exist such $M$, $N$, and $P$ where a single element of $E(M)$ is not in $E(N) \cup P$.
 Before giving an example, we require the following definitions.

 Let $P$ be a \psep.
 If there exists some $z \in E(M)-P$ such that $P \cup z$ is exactly $3$-separating, then we say that $P \cup z$ is an \emph{\augsep}.
 In this case, either $z \in \cl(P)-P$ or $z \in \cocl(P)-P$ (due to the soon-to-appear \cref{gutsnew}).
 We also say that an \augsep~$P \cup z$ is an \emph{\auging\ of $P$}.